-modsAlign will compute the offset to the preset "best center" position for the LS5x60 slit and ask you to confirm it, like the longslit (-l) method described above.
+modsAlign will compute the offset to the preset "best center" position for the LS5x60 slit and ask you to confirm it, like the longslit (-1) method described above.

-3.2.4 Alignment Recovery
+3.2.4 Recovering Mask Alignment After Telescope Failures

-After a successful alignment, modsAlign creates an ASCII text file named "mods_lastOffset" in the current working directory.
+After a successful alignment, modsAlign creates an ASCII text file named "mods\lastOffset" in the current working directory.
 This contains the offset applied (translation and rotation as needed).
 This can be used to recover the approximate target offset if you have to resend the target preset, e.g., to recover from loss of a guide star or after the telescope stops tracking because of a hardware fault (e.g., AO secondary RIP faults) that requires the operator cancel the telescope preset.
 The goal is to keep you from having to repeat a time-consuming re-alignment, as the telescope configuration should be close enough that you just need to resend the previous offset not measure it again from scratch.